matt-powelldev2784/matt-powelldev2784/readme.md

 Github code: https://github.com/matt-powelldev2784/founders_and_coders_feature_game

 • Built with JavaScript, it uses the requestAnimationFrame method to repeatedly update the DOM when the screen is repainted.
-• Game tokens are generated randomly and removed from the DOM once they have travelled across the screen.
+• Game tokens are generated randomly and removed from the DOM once they have traveled across the screen.
 • A backend built using NodeJS and Express is used to store the high scores.
 • Touch detection logic is used to enable play on touch devices.